December 8, 2020 – 7:30 AM – 5:30 PM Pacific Time

-Technical sessions for those wanting to “go deep” on topics like stormwater management, PFAS, site assessment, and more.
+Technical sessions for those wanting to “go deep.”

 Green Sports Alliance

 Roger McClendon is the Executive Director of the Green Sports Alliance.
 In his role, he leads the Alliance of international sports and stadium executives, as well as sustainability experts, to use sports as a vehicle to promote healthy, sustainability communities throughout the world McClendon is a results-driven executive with deep global experience in the development and deployment of engineering innovation and sustainability/supply-chain management strategies for domestic and international operations.